 We are a family business with a small team of workers dedicated to making sure that your self-catering holiday is the very best it can possibly be.
 You will see us on site during your stay and we are always happy to answer your questions.
-Whilst our office is open for just a couple of hours each week day, we have a notice board on the office door for you to leave any comments and this is checked daily at 4pm.
+Whilst our office is currently closed, we have a notice board on the office door for you to leave any comments and this is checked daily at 4pm.
 We work in a number of different roles:

 Nigel returned home to Tomich in 2008 to take over the running of the Guisachan Estate and the Tomich Holidays business whilst continuing his ‘day job’ as a land agent and consultant.
 Nigel brought a fresh approach and set about diversifying the business his parents had built up so successfully over the previous 30 years or so.
 With a background in rural estate management, Nigel sought to find new, sustainable and sometimes unusual ways to generate revenue and enhance the business.
 When not at the office, you can normally find Nigel on a lawnmower (he doubles as the Head Gardener), painting, fiddling with the hydro scheme or walking the dogs and pondering new ventures.

 When Nigel returned home having been working away for around 10 years, he brought with him something much more valuable than the skills and experience he had accumulated.
 Nigel and Christina were colleagues in a former life, Christina and her family were farmers in Aberdeenshire and before that, the Surrey/Hampshire border.
 After a great deal of negotiation, Christina agreed to move to the Highlands and after a couple of years, Christina began working in the holiday business where she continues today as the General Manager, generally looking after the coming and goings of guests and the properties.
 You will see Christina regularly as she goes about her business and generally tries to make sure all of our guests have as comfortable and enjoyable stay as possible.